pengwei715/mapping-Chicago-tickets-permits/ticket_project/README.md

 The primary purpose of this project is to examine the distribution of parking tickets and transportation permits across the City of Chicago.
-In this project, you will find tools to analyze theses questions together and in isolation.
-We provide a matching and mapping system in which users an specify attributes of a ticket or permit, find similar tickets/permits, and map their occurrence.
+In this project, you will find tools to analyze these questions together and in isolation.
+We provide a matching and mapping system in which users a specify attributes of a ticket or permit, find similar tickets/permits, and map their occurrence.
 These resulting maps allow users to see where certain types of tickets/permits are more common across the city or where matching tickets/permits have occurred